Harleythetech/Twitch-Custom-Chat-For-OBS/README.md

 --------------------------------------------------------------------------
 AFTER THAT YOUR ALL SET!
-SAVE AND REFRESH AND YOU SHOULD SEE OBS WITH DIFFERENT COLOR, FONT, + TRANSPARENT BACKGROUND
+SAVE AND REFRESH AND YOU SHOULD SEE OBS WITH DIFFERENT COLOR, FONT, + TRANSPARENT BACKGROUND Link to where you can find HEX color codes: https://htmlcolorcodes.com/
 --------------------------------------------------------------------------
 Made with Love <3
 -Harleythegreaat, MysticMusic, Harley, Harleythetech